 How do I prepare for the show?

 Watch the video trailers online for an introduction to each production, and explore each show's pre-show resources.
-You may also download our "Visiting Walton Arts Center" Social Story, which will give you a walk-thru of the venue and prepare you for the day of show.
+You may also download our "Visiting Walton Arts Center" Social Story and "Visiting Nadine Baum Studios" Social Story, which will give you a walk-thru of the venues and prepare you for the day of show.

 How long are Relaxed shows?